KiroTheBlueFox/modeltocollisionboxesminecraft/README.md

 What's coming in the future ?
  - Presets of rotations and all such as : Stairs, Vertical Stairs, Slabs, Vertical Slabs, and more (requests are welcomed).
  - Ability for users to create their own presets
- - Creating a graphic interface to be easier to use and more intuitive intead of having only text